 Execute the following command to commit the staged changes to your repository:

 git commit -m "Adding empty tutorials directory"

 You’ll see the following, confirming your change committed:

 ~/GitApprentice/ideas $ git commit -m "Adding empty tutorials directory" [main ce6971f] Adding empty tutorials directory 1 file changed, 0 insertions(+), 0 deletions(-) create mode 100644 tutorials/.keep

 Note: Depending on the project or organization you’re working with, you’ll often find that there are standards around what to put inside Git commit messages.

 The early portions of this book kept things simple with a single-line commit message, but as you advance in your Git career you’ll see why following some standards like the 50/72 rule proposed by Tim Pope at https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html will make your life easier when you get deeper into Git.

 git status to see that there’s nothing left to commit:

-~/GitApprentice/ideas $ git status On branch master Your branch is ahead of 'origin/master' by 2 commits. (use "git push" to publish your local commits) nothing to commit, working tree clean
+~/GitApprentice/ideas $ git status On branch main Your branch is ahead of 'origin/main' by 2 commits. (use "git push" to publish your local commits) nothing to commit, working tree clean

 You may have realized that all these little commits give you a piecemeal view of what Git is doing with your files.
 And, as you keep working on your project, you’ll probably want to see a historical view of what you’ve done.
 Git provides a way to view the history of your files, also known as the log.